ShrewdSpirit/credman/README.md

 ## Features
 - Stateless (doesn't keep passwords in memory for later use)
 - Directly connect to ssh server using fields in given site (**requires cygwin or a POSIX terminal emulator on windows**)
-- ~~AES-CFB-256 and AES-CTR-256 with HMAC-SHA-256~~ AES-CFB-512 and AES-CTR-512 with HMAC-SHA-512 authenticity and integrity check for profiles and files
+- AES-CFB-256 and AES-CTR-256 with HMAC-SHA-256 authenticity and integrity check for profiles and files
 - Standalone (single binary without any dependencies)
 - Cross platform
 - File encryption